OkolieOKS234/REACT-PROPS-PRACTICE/README.md

 # PRACTICE USING PROPS

-I decided to build a simple contact list app that makes understanding the concept of Props very easily and straight to the point.
+I decided to build a simple contact list app that makes understanding the concept of Props very easy and straight to the point.
 Below is the picture of how the React App looks like.

 ![contacts.PNG](./src/components/contacts.PNG)